 - Assess whether safety processes and procedures are legally compliant

-- Help you to eliminate unsafe or dangerous practices and processes
+- Eliminate unsafe or dangerous practices and processes

-Which laws in the US provide the basis for health and safety audits?
+Which laws in the UK provide the basis for health and safety audits?

 How to conduct a health and safety audit?

-Audit processes differ depending on the organization and the area being audited.
+Audit processes differ depending on the organisation and the area being audited.
 The procedure described below gives a general overview of the individual steps in a health and safety audit.

 Prepare the audit